Who I Work With

 EMDR Intensives may be a good fit if you are:

-You are self aware as hell, but also still stuck.
+• Self-aware as hell, but still stuck.

 This might sound like you if: